elegant-scipy/elegant-scipy/markdown/epilogue.markdown

 So, you are not starved for help on this topic!

-What we would like to you is to encourage you to do this as often as you can, not only because you will help make these libraries better for all, but also because it is one of the best ways to develop your coding abilities.
+We encourage you to contribute to the SciPy ecosystem as often as you can, not only because you will help make these libraries better for all, but also because it is one of the best ways to develop your coding abilities.
 With every pull request you submit, you will get feedback about your code, helping you to